 Retail, lodging, and other tourism-related spending would accompany the increased use with expenditures projected to reach \$37.4 million per year, \$4.6 million higher than at present and \$2.3 million per year higher than for the no-action alternative.
-Shifts in visitor use over time might affect the demands for goods and services for local merchants and other recreation-oriented establishments.
 The Lakeshore would collect additional entry fees and revenues from the sales of various passes, and Eastern National would sell more merchandise at the visitor center, with portions of these receipts retained to support recreational, cultural, and educational programs in the Lakeshore.

-Economic spin-offs of visitor spending include higher personal income and 30 -35 more jobs than under the no-action alternative, most of the latter being seasonal.
+Economic spin-offs of visitor spending include higher personal income and 30-35 more jobs than under the no-action alternative, most of the latter being seasonal.
 These visitor-related impacts would be long term but limited in scale relative to current employment and personal income in the two counties.
 Implementation of alternative B could provide additional concession/commercial service opportunities, for example, in conjunction with recreational opportunities on South Manitou Island, winter use, and the bay-to-bay hiker/paddler trail.